-BEDS BUCKS & NORTHANTS LOCAL GROUP OF THE LONG DISTANCE WALKERS ASSOCIATION
+BEDS, BUCKS & NORTHANTS LOCAL GROUP OF THE LONG DISTANCE WALKERS ASSOCIATION

 CONSTITUTION

 Name and Definition

 This is the Constitution of the Beds, Bucks & Northants Local Group (the Group) of the Long Distance Walkers Association (LDWA).

 The address of the Group shall be the address of the Secretary or the address as published from time to time in Strider and on the LDWA national website.